mana/manasource-doc/tools.md

 ###  Tiled

-ManaServ and the Mana client are currently following the tmx format from [Tiled](http://www.mapeditor.org): A generic 2D map editor.
+the Mana server and the Mana client are currently following the tmx format from [Tiled](http://www.mapeditor.org): A generic 2D map editor.

 Grab the latest release, and have a look at our [mapping tutorial](mapping.html) if you're new about how to create new maps.